OpenEvalProject/evals/manuscripts/elife-88283/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/88283/elife-88283-fig1-v1.jpg)

-**Figure 1.:** P. falciparum and P. vivax malaria burden in 2000 (in the absence of insecticide-treated nets) obtained from the Malaria Atlas Project (Weiss et al., 2019; Battle et al., 2019).(A) The annual number of clinical cases and (B) the population at risk of malaria across settings with different transmission intensities and endemic for P. falciparum, P. vivax, or co-endemic for both species.
+**Figure 1.:** (A) The annual number of clinical cases and (B) the population at risk of malaria across settings with different transmission intensities and endemic for P. falciparum, P. vivax, or co-endemic for both species.
 The number of countries in each setting is indicated below the figure.

 Deterministic compartmental versions of two previously published and validated mathematical models of P. falciparum and P. vivax malaria transmission dynamics (Griffin et al., 2010; Griffin et al., 2014; Griffin et al., 2016; White et al., 2018) were used to explore associations between ITN use and clinical malaria incidence.
 In model simulations, the relationship between ITN usage and malaria infection outcomes varied by the baseline entomological inoculation rate (EIR), representing local transmission intensity, and parasite species (Figure 2).
 The same increase in ITN usage achieved a larger relative reduction in clinical incidence in low-EIR than in high-EIR settings.
 Low levels of ITN usage were sufficient to eliminate malaria in low-transmission settings, whereas high ITN usage was necessary to achieve a substantial decrease in clinical incidence in high-EIR settings.
 At the same EIR value, ITNs also led to a larger relative reduction in P. falciparum than P. vivax clinical incidence.
 However, ITN usage of 80% was not sufficient to lead to the full elimination of either P. falciparum or P. vivax in the highest transmission settings.
 In combination, the models projected that ITNs could reduce global P. falciparum and P. vivax cases by 83.6% from 252.0 million and by 99.9% from 69.3 million in 2000, respectively, assuming a maximum ITN usage of 80%.